-By aggregating and comparing Fingerprints, the Elsevier Fingerprint Engine enables institutions to look beyond metadata and expose valuable connections among people, publications, funding opportunities and ideas.
+By aggregating and comparing Fingerprint indices, the Elsevier Fingerprint Engine enables institutions to look beyond metadata and expose valuable connections among people, publications, funding opportunities and ideas.

 Covering a wide range of subject areas with a collection of thesauri

 The Elsevier Fingerprint Engine uses a variety of thesauri to support applications pertaining to different subject areas.
 By applying a wide range of thesauri, Elsevier can develop solutions for researchers in but not limited to: the life sciences, engineering, earth and environmental sciences, arts and humanities, social sciences, mathematics and agriculture.
 Thesauri provided by the institution can also be incorporated.

 The Elsevier Fingerprint Engine creates Fingerprint indices via a three-step process:

 - The Elsevier Fingerprint Engine applies a variety of Natural Language Processing (NLP) techniques to mine the text of scientific documents including publication abstracts, funding announcements and awards, project summaries, patents, proposals, applications and other sources

 - Key concepts that define the text are identified in thesauri spanning all the major disciplines

 - The Elsevier Fingerprint Engine creates an index of weighted terms that defines the text, known as a Fingerprint index.